347035

 • Provision of consultations in a timely and accurate manner to support other health professionals regarding medication therapy selection and management

-• Provision of disease state and medication specific education during hospitalization
+• Provision of disease state and medication-specific education during hospitalization

-9. Multidisciplinary Team Involvement
+1. Multidisciplinary Team Involvement

-10. In order to better integrate into the medical team, pharmacists:
+To better integrate into the medical team, pharmacists:

 • Attend daily care coordination rounds to facilitate discharge medication needs